 After Linksys provided answers to these questions, I contacted some other router vendors asking them to explain the details of their firmware auto-updating system.
 Not one company did.
 Each company was contacted on Feb.
 5, 2017 (13 days ago when I last reviewed this).
 The cowards are

-I have very little information on the F-Secure Sense router.
+I don't have a lot of information on the F-Secure Sense router.
 There is a summary of it on the Resources page.
 In September 2017, it got the ability to schedule firmware updates.
 I say this based on this tweet and their Whats New page.
 The tweet also shows they do not keep a complete history of firmware changes.

 The Fingbox is not a router; it is a device that plugs into a router and offers LAN scanning and some security features.
 I mention it here because it self-updates.
 According to this Oct.
 2017 review, "You cannot disable, throttle or change anything.
 If Fing wants to apply a new update, you'll get it whether you want it or not, and if that messes with your network, so be it."

 The AmpliFi mesh router system does not self-update, but it does check for updates on its own.
 This, arguably, is the worst of all possible worlds.

 I administer two AmpliFi setups, both remote from me.
 To fix the KRACK flaw, in October 2017, AmpliFi released new firmware, as did many router vendors.
 So, I went to update each AmpliFi system.
 The first one reported that it was running firmware version 2.4.2 and that 2.4.3 was available to be installed.
 Fine.